yfaway/zone-apis/README.md

-from zone_api.core.devices.activity_times import ActivityTimes from zone_api.core.devices.motion_sensor import MotionSensor from zone_api.core.zone_event import ZoneEvent from zone_api.core.action import action from zone_api.core.devices.alarm_partition import AlarmPartition
+from zone_api.core.devices.activity_times import ActivityTimes from zone_api.core.devices.motion_sensor import MotionSensor from zone_api.core.zone_event import ZoneEvent from zone_api.core.action import action, Action from zone_api.core.devices.alarm_partition import AlarmPartition

 @action(events=[ZoneEvent.MOTION], devices=[AlarmPartition, MotionSensor])
-class DisarmOnInternalMotion:
+class DisarmOnInternalMotion(Action):
     """
     Automatically disarm the security system when the motion sensor in the zone containing the security panel is triggered and the current time is not in the auto-arm-stay or sleep